-Search suspended for 50 missing in China mine collapse
+More bodies found in China mine collapse, 49 remain missing

-BEIJING (AP) — The search for at least 50 people missing since an open pit coal mine collapsed in northern China has been suspended following an additional landslide at the gigantic facility, state media reported Thursday.
+BEIJING (AP) — The death toll from the collapse of an open pit coal mine in northern China has risen to four, with 49 people still missing, state broadcaster CCTV reported Thursday.

-At least two people were killed and six injured in Wednesday’s disaster in the vast Inner Mongolia region’s Alxa League.
-The number of missing has been put at between 50 and 53, with no word yet on their condition.
+Work had been suspended for several hours after an additional landslide at the gigantic facility following Wednesday’s mine collapse in the vast Inner Mongolia region’s Alxa League.

-The official Xinhua News Agency said the landslide struck at 6:00 p.m.
-Wednesday, about five hours after one of the pit’s walls caved in, burying workers and mining trucks under an estimated 10 million cubic meters (3.5 million tons) of sand and rock.
+State media said the landslide struck at 6:00 p.m.
+Wednesday, about five hours after the initial cave-in of one of the pit’s walls buried people and mining trucks below.

-About 900 rescuers with heavy equipment had arrived on the scene, including a team from the Ministry of Emergency Management who have been devising a rescue plan, according to state media reports.
-As of early Thursday, work remained suspended due to safety concerns, Xinhua said, and it remained unclear when it would resume.
+The official Xinhua News Agency said about 900 rescuers with heavy equipment were on the scene and work had resumed by Thursday morning.

 Chinese President Xi Jinping has demanded “all-out efforts in search and rescue” and for “ensuring the safety of people’s lives and property and maintaining overall social stability.”